Sonia Kruger: Career

 In August 2018, Kruger was announced as a presenter on the Nine Network new travel series, Helloworld, which aired on 7 October 2018.
 But she, Lauren Phillips, Denis Walter and Steven Jacobs were replaced by Giaan Rooney as a presenter, on the Seven Network.

 In November 2019, Kruger announced her resignation from the Nine Network.
 She hosted Today Extra for the last time on Friday, 15 November.
 Seven Network CEO James Warburton confirmed her joining the network and announced that her roles would include hosting their upcoming reality show Mega Mini Golf.

 In February 2020, the Seven Network announced that Kruger would host a revival of Big Brother, but due to filming commitments would no longer be hosting the upcoming series Holey Moley.
 However, in October 2020, Kruger was confirmed as the host of the show.

 In 2021, Kruger again hosted The Voice after Seven picked up the rights to the franchise following the Nine Network's failure to renew its contract with the show.
 Kruger is the current co-host of Channel Seven's Dancing with the Stars, starring alongside her original co-host Daryl Somers.

 Kruger was nominated for the Bert Newton Award for Most Popular Presenter at the Logie Awards in 2022, 2023, and 2024.
 She was first nominated for the Gold Logie Award for Most Popular Personality on Australian Television in 2022, and won the award in 2023, before a further nomination in 2024.
 Kruger won the "Most Overexposed Performer" award at the TV Tonight Awards for four consecutive years from 2021 to 2024.
 She was nominated for the Gold Logie in 2025.

 Personal life

-Kruger was married for six years (2002 to 2008) to James Davies, a British-born banker.
+Kruger was married for six years (2002 to 2008) to James Davie, a British-born banker.

 After the marriage ended in September 2008, she began seeing her current partner, Craig McPherson, executive producer of Today Tonight.
 She and McPherson had been trying for a child for years, through both IVF and natural methods.
 She became pregnant several times, but they ended in miscarriages.
 In August 2014, she announced she was pregnant, having conceived via in-vitro fertilisation (IVF) using a donor egg.
 In 2015, Kruger gave birth to a daughter.